Flexberry/flexberry.github.io/pages/products/flexberry-ember/flexberry-ember-application/ef_generator.en.md

 Next generation can be accomplished in two ways:

-1) In an empty directory ember-app - comes complete to install the application [addon ember-flexberry](https://github.com/Flexberry/ember-flexberry) and generating entities of the application Ember teams `ember generate ...`.
+1)In an empty directory ember-app - comes complete to install the application [addon ember-flexberry](https://github.com/Flexberry/ember-flexberry) and generating entities of the application Ember teams `ember generate ...`.

 At initial start of the generator for the selected model Flexberry need to run option 1).

-2) When a non-empty directory ember-app - Runs only the generate models command `ember generate ...`.
+2)When a non-empty directory ember-app - Runs only the generate models command `ember generate ...`.

 This option is suitable for subsequent runs of the generator.